Clean Home

 realize how annoying Xorg is when it comes to fixing it using it’s built

 in settings.
-What’s normally used to start X
+What’s normally used to start X display servers

-script, which is old, inefficient, and bloated.
+is the startx script, which is old, inefficient, and bloated.

 It’s recommended to instead use